masakifukunishi/algorithm-data-structure-crash-course/array.md

 ### Dynamic size array

 - Uses a dynamically allocated memory area to store elements.
-The size can be changed at runtime.
 - Elements are stored in contiguous memory areas, but memory may be reallocated as needed.
-- Access to the elements of a fixed size array is also fast and can be accessed directly using indexes.
+- Access to the elements of a dynamic size array is also fast and can be accessed directly using indexes.
 - The size of the dynamic size array is determined at runtime and can be changed at runtime.

 ## What is pros and cons about array?